DavideWiest/instadata/README.md

 # How this scraper works
 - execute the program with **python3 main.py**
-- *When properly configured*, the scraper will first connect to all given accounts through two of the best instagram api wrappers
+- *When properly configured*, the scraper will first connect to all given accounts through two of the best instagram api wrappers.
+It will also use proxies, if any are specified and work.
+When either an account or a proxy connection don't work, the scraper will continue, but inform you through a warning.
 - After that, other initialization work, such as finding starting users will be completed
 - The Program will now start scraping: It will scrape, analyze, and save all data to the database directly.
-Afterwards it will sleep for how SLEEP_TIME seconds
+Afterwards it will sleep for how SLEEP_TIME seconds.
+That means you can see if accounts are being scraped in real time in log.csv or through the MongoDB Compass application.
 - With a chance of 1:1750, the program will enter a *long sleeping phase* to decrease odds of being ratelimited or blocked by Instagram's anti-scraping-measures.
 It will sleep in seconds for a random number between the range specified in LONG_SLEEP_TIME
 - It will also reconnect to the MongoDB database
 - Midnights (if specified in ANALYZE_PREVENTION[0]) the program will reconnect the accounts, sleep for ANALYZE_PREVENTION[1] seconds, and reconnect the accounts